MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 4. In the DNS zone, create a new record set with the following values:
    - Name: `<instance-name>`
    - Type: A
-   - IP address: IP address of the private endpoint obtained in the previous set..
+   - IP address: IP address of the private endpoint obtained in the previous set.

 ### [Same virtual networks](#tab/same-vnet)